Carbon Through a Supply Chain Lens

 Viewing carbon in functional categories allows CSCOs to prioritize focus areas and investments based on scenario planning and solution provider capabilities.

-The following section summarizes the findings of each functional area, and identifies two categories of digitization: Tech for Today, and Breakthrough for Tomorrow and begins with high-energy supply-side functions of Make and Move, then move on Source and Use, closing the summaries with Sell and Regenerate.
+The following section summarizes the findings of each functional area, and identifies two categories of digitization: Tech for Today, and Breakthrough for Tomorrow and begins with high-energy supply side functions Source, Make, Move, then closing with demand-side summaries of Use, Sell, Regenerate.

 16 BILLION TONS